Sometimes I really love how things come together …

 Then in April we were preparing a large installation in Switzerland at Zone Contemporaine, and it happened that Pavel Kovalenko payed us a visit there.

-Since my installation also consisted of dozens of grey boxes, and Pavel mentioned his connection with the Museum, I told him about my secret desire, which seemed to meet a similar desire with him.
+My installation there also consisted of dozens of grey boxes, and Pavel mentioned his connection with the Museum.

 So we did.